 Sharing a job suitable for a single person with another individual.

-Telecommunicating, working from home, physical presence of the individual is not required.
+Telecommunicating, working from home, the physical presence of the individual is not required.

 Advantages of Flexible Work Schedule for Employees: